flamedfury/flamed.nz/content/posts/george-bondo.md

 **Alert Level**: Four
 **Day**: 23

 Listend to the album a few times now.
 [George Bondo is my favourite track](https://open.spotify.com/track/44NwjH8iMskEqgvpkbDfzT?si=dBBcNmtwSlSaXZKEQeRnmQ).
-A Griselda posse cut will always sit well with me.
+Can't go past a Griselda posse cut.

 Not much happening Covid-19 wise.
 A few more confirmed cases, no new deaths.
 Had an issue free supermarket visit this morning, was too early for cooked chickens though.